acstll/chopped-redux/README.md

 foo(store.dispatch, { foo: ‘bar’ })
 ```

 a function in which the `dispatch` callback always gets passed-in as first argument.
+You could also pass in the very `store` instance if you need to `getState()`.

 If you care about names, I would call this an *action dispatcher* function, because that’s what it does.
 There’s no nesting, no type checking, no complexity.
 You just pass in a callback for dispatching an action with some payload.
 You’re just delegating `dispatch`ing actions to a helper function to do some things before the dispatch.